-Doing your conscript service requires flexibility and some social skills, such as adapting to common accommodations, to a chain of command and working as a section.
+Doing your conscript service requires flexibility, an ability to adapt to common accommodation, to a chain of command and working as a member of a section.
 You also need to be able to fit together your conscript service and civilian life.
 You get the most out of military service if you see it as an opportunity to improve yourself.
 It will give you many useful skills and experiences for your future.